lastcallsoftware/trackeats/docs/design doc.md

     5. MEAL ENTRY
     A form for inputting/editing a MEAL record.
 A lot of the fields in the MEALS list are calculated, so there aren't as many fields on this form.
 The main difficulty is having a way to pick the INGREDIENTS in the proper proportions.
 I envision a scrolling listbox of the INGREDIENT names and total/serving sizes.
 Next to the list we'll have a button to add the selected INGREDIENT, and an edit box for the number of servings.
 It's crucial that this be a number, because the meal data is calculated as sum of ingredient data.
 For example, the serving size for sugar is 1 tbsp, and its nutrition info is for that quantity; so if you're adding sugar to a meal, it has to be a multiple of 1 tbsp.
 If a meal only needs 2 tsp of sugar, that's 0.67 "sugars".

+    Note that this functionality is actually a DOWNGRADE from how my spreadsheet works.
+When I enter a recipe there, each ingredient is a direct link to its record on the ingredients tab.
+So I actually have to tab over to the ingredients list and there I can see ALL the ingredient data, not just names and serving sizes.
+This allows me to make a more informed choice about which ingedients to choose.
+But adding a MEAL in this app by going from the MEALS list to the MEAL ENTRY dialog and then back and forth to the INGREDIENTS list... well, that would be a coding nightmare, probably very slow, and probably a confusing user experience.
+Again, we'll start off with the simpler solution and then elaborate if and when time allows.

     6. RECIPES
     The MEALS layer only lists a meal's components, not how to put them together.
 A RECIPE lists the steps needed to make a particular MEAL.
-This step is entirely optional.
+This is entirely optional.
 It's just a convenient place to store recipes.

 Later on we can add additional views with cool data visualization, like bar charts or pie charts.